 When you’re an active alcoholic, denial can be a powerful thing.
-We justify our actions, our choices, and the decisions that we otherwise wouldn’t be making if we were sober.
-From the outside looking in, it didn’t appear that I was the stereotypical alcoholic.
+We justify our actions and our decisions, often ones we otherwise wouldn’t be making if we were sober.
+From the outside looking in, I didn’t appear to be the stereotypical alcoholic.
 I had a job, paid my rent, had relationships and friends, and generally kept it together.
 Many people even told me when I got sober that there was no way I could have any issues with alcoholism.
-I’m not surprised they felt that way because there are so many misconceptions about what exactly qualifies as an alcohol addiction.
+I’m not surprised they felt that way, because there are so many misconceptions about what exactly qualifies as an alcohol addiction.
 In my experience, I exhibited many red flags that I chose to ignore.

 From the first time I started drinking, blackouts and spotty memories became my norm.
 This scared me, but I was led to believe it was normal.
 In college, I thought everyone blacked out, even though my friends found it hard to believe that I didn’t remember anything on a lot of nights.
 They would ask me in disbelief, “nothing?
 You don’t remember anything?”
 Nope.
 Every time I would go out with the intention not to black out, chances are I would end up blacking out at least part of the night.
 I know now that blackouts are a sure sign of alcohol misuse and it was a factor in my drinking I denied for a long time.

-I was always the first one to bring up alcohol – at events, dinners, birthday parties, girls’ nights, and et cetera.
-You name it, and I thought alcohol needed to be present.
+I was always the first one to bring up alcohol – at events, dinners, birthday parties, girls’ nights, etc. You name it, and I thought alcohol needed to be present at it.
 If drinking wasn’t involved, what was the point?
 I didn’t see one.
 It was because I could not have fun without drinking.
 Most normal drinkers can have fun without drinking or attend events and abstain from drinking once in a while, but I couldn’t do this.
 In my mind, I needed alcohol to let loose and make it a good time.

 Looking back, I can see these were all red flags that showed my alcoholism, but when I was living through it I was blind to them.
 Consider your situation, do you experience these situations?
 Are you denying the impact alcohol has on you?
 It’s a relief when we can finally get honest with ourselves and get sober.